jcrodriguez-dis/vpl-jail-system/docs/source/installation.rst

 The installation script will try to install the development software commonly used.

 The installer will ask you about:

 - If you want to use Let's Encrypt, creates a self-signed SSL certificate or use your own certificates.
-- (updating) If you want to replace the configuration file with a fresh one.
+- When updating, if you want to replace the configuration file with a fresh one.
 - If you want to install different compilers and interpreters.

-.. note:: If you have your own SSL certificates for the https and wss communications, you must write your certificates using the default location, you must use "/etc/vpl/cert.pem" filename for the public certificate and "/etc/vpl/key.pem" for the private key, or use the configuration file to change the default location.
+.. note:: If you have your own SSL certificates for the HTTPS and WSS communications, you must copy your public certificate to the "/etc/vpl/cert.pem" file and the private key to the "/etc/vpl/key.pem" file.
+You also can change the configuration file to tell the system the location of your certificates.
 If your Certification Authority (CA) is not a root CA you may need to add the intermediate CA certificates to the "cert.pem" file.
-   You must restart the service to apply the modifications.
+You may restart the service to apply the modifications.

 Adding the jail/execution server to the VPL plugin at Moodle
 ------------------------------------------------------------